andreramolivaz/BankTweetBiosphere/README.md

 # An Insight into Twitter Networks of Central Banks
-The project is about making a social network analysis on the tweet platform for European Central Bank, Bank of England and Federal Reserve.
+The project is about making a social network analysis on the Twitter platform for the European Central Bank, the Bank of England and the Federal Reserve.

 ## Features: